 Poor oral hygiene can lead to gum disease, which can increase your risk of stroke.

-Brush your teeth twice a day, floss daily, and schedule regular dental check-ups.
+Brush your teeth twice, floss daily, and schedule regular dental check-ups.

 10)) Recognize The Signs Of Stroke